joeclark-phd/databasebook-postgres/manuscript/chapter03.md

 The key relational operations identified by E. F. Codd and derived from set theory are the **projection**, **selection**, and **Cartesian product** operations, but to this database developers have added several more very useful operations, particularly **extended projection**, aggregation, grouping, and sorting.
 See Table 3-2.

-{title="Table 3-2: Important relational operations in SQL queries"}
+{title="Table 3-2: Important relational operations in SQL queries", width="wide"}
 | Operation | SQL clause | Symbol | Meaning |
 |===========|============|========|=========|
 | Projection | `SELECT` | {$$}\sigma{/$$} | Return only the specified columns |